-We expect parent/parents to administer medication to their children at home as the spacing between doses usually allows for administering at breakfast time, after school and before bedtime.
-No medication will be administered without prior written permission from the parent/parents including written medical authority if the medicine needs to be altered (e.g. crushing of tablets).
+We expect parent/foster parent to administer medication to their children at home as the spacing between doses usually allows for administering at breakfast time, after school and before bedtime.
+No medication will be administered without prior written permission from the parent/foster parent including written medical authority if the medicine needs to be altered (e.g. crushing of tablets).